puncakbukit/reversteem/README.md

 in a browser with Steem Keychain installed.

-No build step required.
+No build step.
+No npm.
+No bundler.

+Pure static HTML + JS.

 ---

 ## 🌍 Deployment

-Reversteem is fully static and can be deployed for free using:
+Reversteem can be deployed using:

 * GitHub Pages
 * Any static hosting provider
+* IPFS (optional future improvement)

+No backend required.

 ---

 ## 🎯 Vision

-Reversteem explores how traditional board games can be implemented as blockchain-native protocols using social posts as state transitions.
+Reversteem explores how traditional board games can be implemented as blockchain-native social protocols.

-It demonstrates that:
+It demonstrates:

 * Smart contracts are not required for turn-based games
-* Blockchain comment trees can act as a deterministic event log
+* Comment trees can act as deterministic event logs
-* Games can be fully auditable and censorship-resistant
+* Social blockchains can host fully verifiable multiplayer games
+* Frontend-only dApps are viable for turn-based logic

+Reversteem is not just a game — it is a protocol experiment.

 ---